Server Performance Monitoring(v.1.0.2)

 Also available for Magento 2

-View the current Magento performance and detailed load history
+Monitor current server performance and detailed load history

 Many of our customers have faced the difficulties in choosing a server for their website.
 Really, how to choose a server?
 How to understand that the server can handle the load, especially on the holiday season?